In Queensland there are almost 1,300

 To help decide which school is best for your child, consider the following:

 - What are your child's needs and interests?
-Will the school be able to cater for them?

 - Is the school reasonably close to home, work and carers?